 Listen to the lecture at home, do your homework in class.
-It may seem counter to what some of us grew up doing, but it has become commonplace on today’s campus.
+It may seem counter to what some of us grew up doing, but it has become commonplace for today’s student learning.
 Traditionally, students learn new information through lecture or direct instruction while in school.
-In a flipped class, students study the lecture at home and class time is spent discussing, experimenting and exploring those topics in greater depth.
+In flipped classrooms, students study the lecture at home, and class time is spent discussing, experimenting and exploring those topics in greater depth.
 Since around 2000, the upside-down or flipped classroom model has seen more acceptance and adaptation, and gained more mainstream media attention.
 However, that is only part of the story.

 Advancements in personal computing have pushed the envelope on not only what students learn, but how.
 The terms “active learning classroom” and “team-based learning” describe a pedagogy in which students are actively engaged in the learning process.
 Similar to the flipped model, these approaches involve students working together in class to advance what they learned at home.
 They are working in teams to solve a problem or developing a solution to an issue by collaborating with the teacher as well as their peers.
 With or without technology in the classroom, this model has shown to improve learning outcomes.

 By adding technology to these models, so-called “TEAL” or “SCALE-UP” solutions have become prevalent in the classroom.

 TEAL, developed at MIT in 2004 as Technology Enabled Active Learning (or Technology Enhanced Active Learning), involves a new classroom setup by removing the front lectern, placing the instructor in the middle of the class, and locating a video projector, flat screen displays and white boards around the room’s perimeter.
 Small groups of students work together and help each other through the curriculum.
 The technology connection provides immediate access to online resources.
 In addition, the instructor has the flexibility to refocus individual groups, while allowing others to continue working without interruption.